Looking for information about your firm's panel status?

 You should communicate with Darlington Building Society

 to obtain standard documents.
-The The Council of Mortgage Lenders Handbook incorporates an explicit section for lenders to establish who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has a specific inquiry for banks to cite who to contact to obtain standard documents.

 Darlington Building Society in their Part 2’s state:

-It helps to disclose your Darlington Building Society conveyancing panel reference.
+It is likely that you will need to disclose your Darlington Building Society conveyancing panel reference.

 Find a Lawyer on the Darlington Building Society Solicitor Panel